-- (1) Some state limited liability company statutes provide that the sole member may have no economic interest on the company.
-For example, 6 Del.
-Code § 8-301(d) states that "a person may be admitted as the sole member of a limited liability company without making a contribution to the limited liability company or without acquiring a limited liability company interest in the limited liability company."
-If the juridical limited liability company were such an entity, it would be treated as a nonentity for Federal tax purposes.
-See PLR 200201024, holding that a limited liability company that had one member who owned all of the economic interest in the company and one nominal, noneconomic member would be a disregarded entity. - Texas law does not permit a limited liability company with no members other than a noneconomic member.
-TBOC § 101.102(c). - (3) Even if a Series LLC has multiple economic members, if all of those members are associated with one or more Series and have no economic interest in the LLC apart from their interest in one or more Series, the Series LLC itself will be treated as having no economic members.
-For Federal tax purposes. the ownership of interests in a series and of the assets associated with a series is determined under general tax principles based on who is entitled to the benefits and burdens of the series or assets.
-A series organization is not treated as the owner for Federal tax purposes of a series or of the assets associated with a series merely because the series organization holds legal title to the assets associated with the series.
-Proposed Reg. §30.7701-1(a)(5)(vi).
-As stated in the the Proposed preamble to Regulations:
+- (2) Texas law does not permit a limited liability company with no members other than a noneconomic member.29 - (3) Even if a Series LLC has multiple economic members, if all of those members are associated with one or more Series and have no economic interest in the LLC apart from their interest in one or more Series, the Series LLC itself will be treated as having no economic members.
+For Federal tax purposes, the ownership of interests in a Series and of the assets associated with a Series is determined under general tax principles based on who is entitled to the benefits and burdens of the Series or assets.
+A Series organization is not treated as the owner for Federal tax purposes of a Series or of the assets associated with a series merely because the series organization holds legal title to the assets associated with the Series.30 As stated in the preamble to the Proposed Regulations: